 For example, you might not feel comfortable talking about the trauma that you experienced.
 Your rehab center might use experiential therapies to help you open up.

-Music and art therapies are just a couple of examples.
-Through your music or art, your therapist can gain insight into the issues that you must overcome.
-Yoga and meditation, for instance, balance your mind and body so that you can think clearly.
+Meditation, for instance, balance your mind and body so that you can think clearly.
 They also reduce stress, improve comfort and increase your focus on recovery.